shawjef3/DepthFirst/README.md

 ## License

-This contents of this repository are usable under the terms of [GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The contents of this repository are usable under the terms of [GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html).